-If you're a blogger, you’ll know just how much goes into the every day processes of running a blog.
+As a blogger, you’ll know just how much goes into the every day processes of running a blog.
 There’s the ideas, writing, photography, graphic design, editing, web development, social media, marketing, networking and sometimes even store-operations!
 So much to do!
-And so many non-bloggers think it’s easy.............
+And so many non-bloggers think it’s easy…

 I can only imagine how great it would have been to find a big resource list like this back when I started blogging.
-There are tonnes of incredible websites out there just sitting around waiting for you to utilise, to make the whole process of blogging, designing and creating so much more easy and efficient.
-So here I have for you The Ultimate Blogging Resource List!
+There are tonnes of incredible websites out there just sitting around waiting for you to utilise, to make the whole process of blogging, designing and creating so much more efficient.
+So here I have for you a wonderful big list of resources for bloggers!

 I’ve been searching around for a while now, adding to this list as well as finding the best things inside some of these websites, so you can really make the most of them.
 Hope it helps you out!

 I’ll start with the most popular posts on Blog Pixie!
 So many people have found these fun to read or very useful, so I hope you do as well!

 How To Change The Font In Your Instagram Bio

 How To Make Your Pinterest Pins Go Viral

 How To Add A Signature To Your Blog Posts

 How To Create Rose Gold Text

 Bluehost is the best hosting to go with if you’ve decided to start a self-hosted WordPress blog, website or online store.
 They’re affordable and it’s incredibly easy to start a blog on your very own domain and have it up and running in no time.
 When you buy hosting with Bluehost, you get to create your domain (yourblogname.com) for free at the same time so everything is sorted, and if you pay for 3 years up front you’ll get the best value for your money.